 - In the Altimeter Mode, check to make sure that an altitude reading is on the display.
 If an altitude reading is not displayed, press (a) to take one.
 See "To take altitude readings" (page E-60) for details. - 2.
 Hold down (A).
 First, REC Hold will flash on the display.
-After that, REC and the current time will appear in the lower display.
+After that, Hold down (A).
+First, REC Hold will flash on the display.
 After that, REC and the current time will appear in the lower display.
 Release (A) as soon as REC and the current time appear.